fhildeb/ba-embedded-systems/templates/README.md

-# template
+# Templates

-Files provided and developed within the course to learn and experiment on.
+Functions provided and developed within the course to learn and experiment on.

+## Features

+- Thread Synchronization with Mutex and Cleanups